 FastComet blew us away with several factors.

 The uptime was among the strongest we’ve seen.
 The customer service was both friendly and fast.
-Even the pricing transparency was like a breath of fresh air.

 There was only one big complaint.
 Unfortunately, it was a big one…

 Maybe we got a dud, but our site’s speed was just too slow to recommend FastComet.

 Hopefully, that performance improves dramatically over the next few months and we can change our tune.